 So, what about nicknames for Chicago area courses that present triple threat challenges for its patrons?
 Trying to recall local public access courses with three difficult holes in a row Chicago Golf Report has produced this short list of terrific trifectas, and has created apropos nicknames for them, sometimes colorful and sometimes even humorous.

 Any course that can pack three very testy holes into the northeast corner of their property is creating the conditions for the ‘perfect storm’, a nor’easter, to challenge its golfing patrons.
-And so it is at Willow Glen Golf Club, the course at the Great Lakes Naval Training Center.
-While it is located on the grounds of a military base, Willow Glen Golf Club is open to the public.
+And so it is at Veterans Memorial Golf Course, formerly known as Willow Glen Golf Club, the course at the Great Lakes Naval Training Center.
+While it is located on the grounds of a military base, Veterans Memorial Golf Course is open to the public.

 This tough trio of holes begins at the #6 tee, a par-4 tipping at 452 yards; it is the number one handicap hole.
 A sculpted fairway contains two fairway bunkers, a leftside fairway bunker at 220-240 yards from the back tee, and a rightside fairway bunker at 110-90 yards from the green.
 A front-right greenside bunker adds one more sand hazard to dissuade sub-par scores here.
 Out-of-bounds borders the entire leftside, tee to green.

 A forced carry over a pond is the challenge on the par-3 seventh hole which plays at 144 yards from the blue tee.
 A small ridge across the latitude of the green creates a two-tiered effect.
 Pushed tee shots can catch the greenside bunker to the right, while pulled tee shots fly towards the fatter, longer-carry, portion of the pond.